How to use Siri on the Mac

 - Select Siri (it is in the fourth section down).

-Tick the box on the left side of the window to Enable Siri.
+Tick the box on the left side of the window to Talk to Siri.

 - Select a language.